Simple goodness. You can substitute peaches for any fruit you like grilled. Skewered strawberries are fantastic, too. —Colleen Stem

-- 1 tablespoon sugar plus more for dusting
+sugar, plus more for dusting

 ripe peaches (you can do half or a whole peach per person, so use as many as you need)

-- whipped coconut or regular cream (optional)
+Whipped coconut or regular cream, for serving (optional)

-- .
 Mix together the cornmeal with tablespoon sugar and salt.
-In a heavy bottom pot, bring coconut milk and water to slow boil.
-Once boiling, slowly pour dry mixture into pot while continually whisking.
-Once all the cornmeal is whisked in, turn heat to low and let mixture cook for another 15-20 minutes, mixing very often, until mixture is super thick.
+In a heavy bottom pot, bring coconut milk and water to a slow boil.
+Now slowly pour the cornmeal mixture into pot while continually whisking.
+Once all the cornmeal is whisked in, turn heat to low and let mixture cook for another 20 to 30 minutes, mixing very often, until mixture is super thick.

 Once you are ready for grilling, ready your grill.
-Grab polenta from fridge and cut into 6-9 squares. (could also use a biscuit cutter for rounds) Also, grab peaches and gently cut each one in half.
+Grab polenta from fridge and cut into 6 to 9 squares.
+(You could also use a biscuit cutter for rounds.)
+Grab peaches and gently cut each one in half.
 Lightly brush each side of the polenta cakes with oil and sprinkle with sugar.
-Do the same to the peaches.
-Place peaches and polenta on hot grill and cook each side for about 4 minutes or until the grill marks appear.
+Sprinkle the peach half with sugar as well.
+Place peaches and polenta on hot grill and cook each side for about 4 minutes, or until the grill marks appear.
 Depending on your peaches, they might need a few extra minutes to cook until soft.
 If so, just turn heat down a bit to avoid burning them.

-To serve, take a piece of grilled polenta, top with a grilled peach (1 half or 2), and top with whipped coconut/regular cream. serve.
+To serve, take a piece of grilled polenta and top with a grilled peach (1 half or 2).
+Top with whipped coconut or regular cream.
+Serve.